OtakuSky/D11_Sample_Structure/README.md

 Use this folder for any requirements not covered by the above categories.

 **📁 out_of_sample_data**
-It has sample data, in the exact format which we will be evaluating for the matches in the duration of 4th Dec till 14th Dec.
+It currently has sample dummy data.
+It is in the exact format which we will be evaluating for the matches in the duration of 4th Dec till 14th Dec.